h2oai/sparkling-water/README.rst

 - Basic building blocks to create ML applications utilizing Spark and H2O APIs.
 - Python interface enabling use of Sparkling Water directly from PySpark.

+Are you looking for RSparkling?
+It's README is available `here <https://github.com/h2oai/sparkling-water/tree/rel-2.1/r>`__.

 Getting Started
 ---------------